Theories of urban planning: Opposition to blueprint planning

 Throughout both the United States and Europe, the rational planning movement declined in the latter half of the 20th century.
-The reason for the movement's decline was also its strength.
-By focusing so much on a design by technical elites, rational planning lost touch with the public it hoped to serve.
-Key events in this decline in the United States include the demolition of the Pruitt-Igoe housing project in St. Louis and the national backlash against urban renewal projects, particularly urban expressway projects.
+Key events in the United States include the demolition of the Pruitt-Igoe housing project in St. Louis and the national backlash against urban renewal projects, particularly urban expressway projects.
 An influential critic of such planning was Jane Jacobs, who wrote The Death and Life of Great American Cities in 1961, claimed to be "one of the most influential books in the short history of city planning".
 She attacked the garden city movement because its "prescription for saving the city was to do the city in" and because it "conceived of planning also as essentially paternalistic, if not authoritarian".
 The Corbusians on the other hand were claimed to be egoistic.
 In contrast, she defended the dense traditional inner-city neighborhoods like Brooklyn Heights or North Beach, San Francisco, and argued that an urban neighbourhood required about 200-300 people per acre, as well as a high net ground coverage at the expense of open space.
 She also advocated for a diversity of land uses and building types, with the aim of having a constant churn of people throughout the neighbourhood across the times of the day.
 This essentially meant defending urban environments as they were before modern planning had aimed to start changing them.
 As she believed that such environments were essentially self-organizing, her approach was effectively one of laissez-faire, and has been criticized for not being able to guarantee "the development of good neighbourhoods".

-The most radical opposition was declared in 1969 in a manifesto on the New Society, with the words that: The whole concept of planning (the town-and-country kind at least) has gone cockeyed … Somehow, everything must be watched; nothing must be allowed simply to “happen.”
+The most radical opposition to blueprint planning was declared in 1969 in a manifesto on the New Society, with the words that: The whole concept of planning (the town-and-country kind at least) has gone cockeyed … Somehow, everything must be watched; nothing must be allowed simply to “happen.”
 No house can be allowed to be commonplace in the way that things just are commonplace: each project must be weighed, and planned, and approved, and only then built, and only after that discovered to be commonplace after all.Another form of opposition came from the advocacy planning movement, opposes to traditional top-down and technical planning.